 Top Porto Foods to Eat

 Regardless of which Porto restaurants you choose, keep an eye open for these Porto dishes.
 Some of these are Porto-specific.
 Others are typical Portuguese foods in general.
 And, each of these dishes can be found in some of the best restaurants in Portugal.
 That includes contemporary versions of traditional dishes.
 It’s important when considering food to try in Porto that you try a mix of traditional and contemporary versions.

 Bacalau – Portuguese Salted Cod

-The second preparation of bacalau at Vinum reminded me more of the version we ate in Minho during our Vinho Verde wine tasting tour.
+The second preparation of bacalhau at Vinum reminded me more of the version we ate in Minho during our Vinho Verde wine tasting tour.
 Seared and served over a touch of caldo verde, a traditional Portuguese soup.
-The bacalau was simply stunning.
+The bacalhau was simply stunning.
 Tender and moist, with a bit of aioli on the top.
 These two dishes together demonstrate some of the creativity of the restaurants in Porto by serving traditional Portuguese dishes in more modern ways.